 What are other benefits of GPMP?

-A GPMP will give you access to the following allied healthcare providers with a Medical Referral :
+A GPCCMP will give you access to the following allied healthcare providers with a Medical Referral :

 physiotherapists